Skip to main content

 Diesel Locomotive BR218

 The BR 218 locomotive is a diesel locomotive with hydraulic power transmission, a drive type which is widespread in Germany.
 It is still used today in newly built diesel locomotives in every performance class.
 In these locomotives, the engine power is transmitted directly via a fluid transmission, drive shaft, and axle gear to the driving wheel.
 It does not have electric traction motors.
 Thanks to forgoing electric traction motors, the BR218 is also particularly useable when the use demands especially low electromagnetic effects by the locomotive.
+This type of power transmission has demonstrated very good performance results in Germany.
+Compared to vehicles with diesel-electric power transmission systems, replacement parts of hydrodynamic gears are obtainable by mechanical workshops.

 In the BR 218, the transmission and conversion of mechanical energy is achieved with gear trains.
 Gear wheels, for example in the axle gears of the bogies are used.
 The large torque of the engine shaft is then transmitted hydrodynamically.